Business Rates Datasets

 Due to a number of fraudulent business grant applications emerging nationally, we have removed all datasets relating to business rates due to the risk of the information being used to commit fraud.
-Protecting the public purse must take priority and we do not intend to publish this information until at least April 2021 or when the business grants schemes close.
+Protecting the public purse must take priority and we do not intend to publish this information until the business grants schemes close.
 This is to ensure the risk of fraudulent applications is significantly reduced.

 We are also refusing all Freedom of Information requests relating to business rate grants under the Freedom of Information Act exemption 31(1)(a).

 Exemption 31(1)(a) is used when it is deemed that the need to prevent crime is greater than the public interest in accountability.